bakins/php-fpm-exporter/README.md

   php-fpm-exporter [flags]

 Flags:
-      --addr string       listen address for metrics handler (default "127.0.0.1:8080") --endpoint string   url for php-fpm status (default "http://127.0.0.1:9000/status") --fastcgi string    fastcgi url.
-If this is set, fastcgi will be used instead of HTTP
+      --addr="127.0.0.1:8080"                       listen address for metrics handler
+      --endpoint="http://127.0.0.1:9000/status"     url for php-fpm status
+      --fastcgi=FASTCGI                             fastcgi url.
+If this is set, fastcgi will be used instead of HTTP --web.telemetry-path="/metrics"               Path under which to expose metrics.
+Cannot be / --labels=LABELS                               A list of labels, that will be assigned to all metrics.
+For example "service=api,dc=us-west"
 ```

 When running, a simple healthcheck is available on `/healthz`

 To use the HTTP endpoint you must pass through `/status` in your webserver
 and configure php-fpm to handle status requests.
 Example for nginx: https://easyengine.io/tutorials/php/fpm-status-page/

 To use Fastcgi, set `--fastcgi` to a url such as `tcp://127.0.0.1:9090/status` if php-fpm is listening on a tcp socket or
 `unix:///path/to/php.sock` for a unix socket.
 Note: php-fpm must be configured to use `/status` if using a unix socket, `php-fpm-exporter` does not currently support changing this.

 Metrics